Computer Science, M.S.

 Employers in St. Louis who show great interest in computer science students include Boeing, Centene, Citi, Deloitte, Enterprise, Express Scripts, KPMG, Maritz, MasterCard, Microsoft, Bayer and World Wide Technologies.
 Other students have worked for smaller companies or even started their own companies.

-SLU's campus is within walking distance of the Cortex Innovation Community, a vibrant 200-acre (and growing) innovation hub and technology district.
+SLU's campus is within walking distance to the Cortex Innovation Community, a vibrant 200-acre — and growing — innovation hub and technology district.
 Cortex is home to SLU's Research Innovation Group, which works on technology transfer and commercial partnerships.
-Cortex is also home to the weekly Venture Cafe, which is a great place for students to connect with members of the tech community in a friendly and informal setting.
-Also in downtown St. Louis is the T-REX Technology Entrepreneur Center, a co-working space and technology incubator.
+Cortex is also home to the weekly Venture Cafe, is a great place for students to connect with members of the tech community in a friendly and informal setting.
+Also in downtown St. Louis is the T-REX Technology Entrepreneur Center, a coworking space and technology incubator.

 Careers